CSC207-2023Y-UofT/course-project-crazy-cards/README.md

 Additionally, we made sure to follow ISP and SRP, as can be seen with `GameManager`, which implements `GameAccess`, `CreationAccess`, and `ObservableGame`.
 These interfaces are all segregated and kept up small.
-Additionally we have an interface and class solely for updating `GameObserver` classes, this responsibility is kept away from `GameManager`, adhering to SRP.
+Additionally, we have an interface and class solely for updating `GameObserver` classes, this responsibility is kept away from `GameManager`, adhering to SRP.
 While it seems that GameManager violates SRP due to the implementation of 3 different interfaces, at any one time, it is only one of these, it serves to encapsulate `Game`, and is acted upon only one actor